 - Nice Job Fixing It, Villain!: He takes in Hoffman and hides him out in the city as a precaution so if Fisk were to ever figure out that both he and Gao were conspiring against him, he won't retaliate against him and let him walk with half of Fisk's money.
 It doesn't work out well for him but it does work out for Matt, Foggy and Karen to expose and take down Fisk and his entire criminal organization.

 - Politically Incorrect Villain: The pilot shows he believes in Interchangeable Asian Cultures, though he's hesitant to flat out say that.

 - Screw Politeness, I'm a Senior!: Not to Stick's level, but he's 73, and is sarcastic and insulting to everyone around him, including the other crime bosses.

-- Wicked Cultured: He seems very fond of the finer things aside paintings, he even thinks art was a guy Fisk was meeting.
+- Wicked Cultured: He seems very fond of the finer things, aside from paintings; he thinks that "Art" was a guy Fisk was meeting.